Professor Rebecca Earle

 Research Interests

-I am also interested in the distinctive Spanish American pictorial genre known as casta painting.
+I have also written about clothing, letter-writing, and a range of other topics including the distinctive Spanish American pictorial genre known as 'casta painting'.
 An example appears below.
-'The Pleasures of Taxonomy' (William and Mary Quarterly73:3, July 2016) situates these paintings in the sentimental world of the colonial romance, as well as in the debates about human nature and mankind that typified eighteenth-century enlightened science.
+My article 'The Pleasures of Taxonomy' (William and Mary Quarterly73:3, July 2016) situates these paintings in the sentimental world of the colonial romance, as well as in the debates about human nature and mankind that typified eighteenth-century enlightened science.
+Delightfully, that article won two prizes!

 José de Paez, De Español, y Negra, Produce Mulato